 Many think that cats are strictly independent animals.
 But, the reality is cats love entertainment and spending time with their owners.

 If you have anxious or indoor cats, you may be wondering how you can add enrichment to their day-to-day lives.
-Good news is, there are plenty of cat enrichment ideas for pet parents.
+The good news is, there are plenty of cat enrichment ideas for pet parents.

 In this article, we'll cover: